HL7/fhir-shorthand/input/pagecontent/sushi.md

 Here are some links to get started:

-* Participate, ask or answer questions on the [FHIR Shorthand Chat](https://chat.fhir.org/#narrow/stream/215610-shorthand).
+* Participate, ask or answer questions on the [#shorthand chat](https://chat.fhir.org/#narrow/stream/215610-shorthand).

 * If you encounter issues with SUSHI, please report them on the [SUSHI issue tracker](https://github.com/FHIR/sushi/issues).